 Eton’s central purpose is the provision of education.
-A significant part of the College’s activities is the provision of scholarships and bursaries designed to widen access to the education that Eton provides.
-In this context, “scholarships” are fee reductions of up to 10% awarded through competition on academic or musical merit, and “bursaries” are fee reductions awarded according to need.
+The Provost and Fellows are committed to the provision of scholarships and bursaries designed to widen access to the education that Eton provides.
+In 2016/17 the College met the target set by the Provost and Fellows for 70 boys in the school to receive full fee remission, with 73 boys in total paying nothing for their education.
+The College wishes to maintain fee remission at that level and is aiming for 25% of boys in the school to be financially assisted.
+Scholarships are fee reductions awarded through competition on academic or musical merit, and bursaries are fee reductions awarded according to financial need.
 Assessments of financial need are made through detailed means tests.

-Scholarships were awarded to 134 boys.
+Scholarships were awarded to over 140 boys.
 King’s Scholarships are awarded on academic promise and Music Scholarships on musical promise; both provide a 10% reduction in the school fee and are supplemented by bursaries according to need up to full fees if this is necessary to let a boy take up his place.
-Junior Scholars, Sixth Form Scholars and New Foundation Scholars, all of whom are boys from state schools, pay only what their families can afford.
+Sixth Form Scholars and New Foundation Scholars, all of whom are boys from state schools, pay only what their families can afford.

 As well as those that may be added to scholarships, bursaries are available to boys who would not otherwise be able to afford to come to Eton or (if circumstances change) stay at the school.
-The number of boys with bursaries (excluding those bursaries associated with scholarships) was 135.
+The number of boys with bursaries (excluding those bursaries associated with scholarships) was over 130.